OrosmanAS/Tritium-Legacy-Software-Documentation-Archive/README.md

 ### CAN Bridge Config

 Configures and manages the Tritium CAN–Ethernet bridge.
 Features include viewing bridge and local interface IPs, setting a static IP, checking protocol version, configuring the virtual bus number, changing CAN bitrate (e.g. 250 kbps vs. 500 kbps), and flashing new firmware.
-Bitrate configuration is especially important when MPPTs run at 250 kbps while the driver controller defaults to 500 kbps.
+Bitrate configuration is especially important when MPPTs run at 250 kbps.

 ### CAN Logger